 The Charles R. Drew University PA Program Admission and Application Process

-The Charles R. Drew University PA Program utilizes a rolling admission process.
+The Charles R. Drew University PA Program utilizes a rolling admission process from April 30 to September 1st.
 This means that those who complete their applications first (verified CASPA application, including a statement letter and three reference letters), are considered for early interviews and admission decisions.
-Interviews for invited applicants are scheduled from October through mid-to late January, depending on space availability.
+Interviews for invited applicants are scheduled from the summer through the fall, depending on space availability.
 Therefore, we encourage applicants to submit their applications early in order to be considered for early interviews and decisions.
 Because of our rolling admissions schedule, those who apply early in the admissions cycle are more likely to be interviewed than those who apply later.

 The CASPA Application Process